 For that reason, the marijuana plants will be well shaded.
 If you want even more shade from the sun, make sure that the frames of the marijuana greenhouse are thick, but not too thick.
 With more shade, there will be less sunlight for your marijuana plants and that is why you cannot make the frames too thick.

 One good thing about this type of marijuana greenhouse is that you can move it to any location because there are no restrictions as it relates to hooking it up to a building like you do with the attached marijuana greenhouses.
 So, if you don’t have your own space to start any marijuana grow operation, you can lease or rent land and put your freestanding greenhouse on it.

 The connected marijuana greenhouses are multiple attached greenhouses.
 This works best if you are running large marijuana grow operation in the commercial sense.
 Even though, the greenhouses are connected, the temperature is controlled in one area and reaches all of the attached greenhouses, allowing for more cost effectiveness.

 If you are running a small grow operation, then the cold frame would work best for you since it is less expensive and is climate controlled for energy efficiency.
 You can actually make this yourself using cheap plastic covered with clear, thin plate and thick glass.
 The sun is what heats up these cold frames so make sure that you are in a hot, sunny location.
 You could put in a heating system, but it is going to cost more, of course.

 When considering the best marijuana greenhouses, think size.
 The bigger it is, the more expenses, but you can reduce cost by choosing wisely.
-If you want to know more about marijuana greenhouses, go to the Cannabis Training University today!
+If you want to know more about marijuana greenhouses, enroll in Cannabis Training University's cannabis certification program today!